PhaseJumps: fast computation of zeros from planar grid samples: Smoothed analysis at lower computational resolution

 We now analyze \calgo\, under a stochastic input model that is designed to describe its performance in practice.
 As input, we consider a random function $F\colon \mathbb{C} \to \mathbb{C}$ on the complex plane of the form:

 where $F^1\colon \mathbb{C} \to \mathbb{C}$ is deterministic, $F^0$ is a zero mean random function with distribution to be specified, and $\sigma>0$ is the \emph{noise level}.

-We will derive probabilistic guarantees that are uniform over an adequate class of deterministic functions $F^1$ and depend explicitly on the noise level $\sigma$ and other relevant parameters such as the grid spacing $\delta$.
+We will derive probabilistic guarantees that are uniform over deterministic functions $F^1$ satisfying suitable boundedness assumptions and depend explicitly on the noise level $\sigma$ and other relevant parameters such as the grid spacing $\delta$.
 This form of analysis, known as \emph{smoothed analysis} \cite{smooth}, lies between worst case and average case analysis, and to a great extent inherits the benefits of both.
 While average case analysis can show that an algorithm succeeds for generic or zero mean random inputs, these rarely model inputs found in practice.
-In contrast, smoothed analysis measures the performance of the algorithm under slight perturbations of possibly worst case inputs, and can show that \emph{theoretically bad inputs are fragile} in the sense that a moderate amount fluctuation, as often encountered in practice, can restore good performance.
+In contrast, smoothed analysis measures the performance of the algorithm under slight perturbations of possibly worst case inputs, and can show that \emph{theoretically bad inputs are fragile}, in the sense that a moderate amount of fluctuation (as often encountered in practice) can restore good performance.
 In applications to the short-time Fourier transform (see Section \ref{sec_stft}) smoothed analysis is closely related to the so-called \emph{noise assisted methods}, see, e.g. \cite{wu2009ensemble, MR3042191, colominas2014improved, torres2011complete}.